pezcore/K-R-Examples/Chapter1.md

 constants are identical to `ints` in arithmetic expressions.
-This is natural and convenient; for example `c-'0'` is an integer expression with a value between 0 and 9 corresponding to the character `'0'` to `'9'` stored in `c`, and thus a valid subscript for the array ndigit.
+This is natural and convenient; for example `c-'0'` is an integer expression with a value between 0 and 9 corresponding to the character `'0'` to `'9'` stored in `c`, and thus a valid subscript for the array `ndigit`.

 The decision as to whether a character is a digit, white space, or something else is made with the sequence